 \end{thm*}

-Here we recall a notion of real-valued Vassiliev or finite-type invariants of braids.
-This is a straight-forward modification of real-valued finite-type link invariants, see \cite{BN1,V2,V1}.
+Here we recall the notion of real-valued Vassiliev or finite type invariants of braids.
+This is a straightforward modification of real-valued finite type link invariants, see \cite{BN1,V2,V1}.
 Let $v\colon\B B_m\to \B R$ be a real-valued invariant of braids.
-In the same way as knots are extended to singular knots one can extend the braid group $\B B_m$ to singular braid monoid $\B{SB}_m$ of singular braids on $m$ stings \cite{Bir}.
+In the same way as knots are extended to singular knots one can extend the braid group $\B B_m$ to the singular braid monoid $\B{SB}_m$ of singular braids on $m$ stings \cite{Bir}.
 We extend $v$ to singular braids by using the recursive rule

 The picture on the left hand side represents a small neighborhood of a singular point in a singular braid.
 Those on the right hand side represent the braids which are obtained from the previous one by a positive and negative resolution of that singular point.
 The singular braids on the right hand side have one singular point less then the braid on the left hand side.